 Subtask 3 requests participant systems to return answers to a series of questions.
 This series of questions and the answers to those questions comprise an information access dialogue.
-Three examples of the series of questions are shown in Figure 1, which were picked from our test set discussed in chapter 3.
+Three examples of the series of questions are shown in Figure 1, which were picked from our test set discussed in section 3.
 Series 14 and 20 are of the gathering type, while series 22 is a typical browsing type.

 Precisely speaking, the series in the test set can be characterized through the pragmatic phenomena they contain.
 Gathering type series consist of questions that have a common referent in a broad sense, which is a global topic mentioned in the first question of the series.
 Strictly gathering type series can be distinguished as a special case of gathering type series.
 In those series, all questions refer exactly to the same item mentioned in the first question and do not have any other anaphoric expression.
 In other words, questions about the common topic introduced by the first question comprise a whole sequence.
 Series 14 in Figure 1 is an example of the strictly gathering type and all questions can be interpreted by supplying Seiji Ozawa, who is introduced in the first question.
-The test set has 5 series of the strictly gathering type.
-Other gathering type series have other two types of questions.
+Other gathering type series have two other types of questions.
 The first type of questions not only has a reference to the global topic but also refers to other items or has an ellipsis.
 The second type of questions has a reference to a complex item, such as an event that contains the global topic as its component.
-Series 20 shown is such a series.
+Series 20 is such a series.
 The third question refers not only to the global topic, George Mallory, in this case, but also to his famous phrase.
-The sixth one refers to an event George Mallory was concerned in.
+The sixth one refers to the event George Mallory was involved in.

 On the other hand, the questions of a browsing type series do not have such a global topic.
-Sometimes the referent is the answer of the immediately preceding question.
-This is the case in the fifth, seventh and eighth questions in series 22.
+In some cases the referent is an item mentioned in previous questions, and in other cases it refers to the answer of the preceding question.
+The former is the case in the third and fourth questions in series 22.
+The latter is the case in the fifth, seventh and eighth.